yusufuzun/cache/README.md

 	{2, new StackExchangeRedisService("localhost:6380") }
 }, binarySerializer);
 ```
-Firs dictionary defines services to be concerned.
+First dictionary defines services to be concerned.
 Their first parameters are identifiers of services.
 And second parameter is given binary serializer for internal serialize/deserialize operations.
+cacheProvider object most of the time is singleton per application lifestyle.

 ## Execute Function / Set&Get
 Then for caching a function return value, you can call ExecuteCached method.
 By doing this, you both calling function and caching it with given key: